rossta/rossta.github.com/source/blog/2018-02-05-deploying-vue-to-amazon-s3-with-circleci.html.md

 * install npm dependencies with `yarn` and fetch the binary, `s3deploy`
 * build the project with `yarn run build`
-* upload new files to my S3 bucket (only on the `develop` branch) in the deploy step with `s3deploy`
+* sync build files to my S3 bucket with `s3deploy` (only on the `develop` branch)

 Note that the `s3deploy` command receives a `-source=dist/` option to indicate that only files output by the build step will be synced with S3.

 I like `s3deploy` for its simplicity and speed (it's written in Go).
 It will only upload new files or files that have changed.
-It also provides a mechanism for configuring response headers on specific files or groups of files based on a separate `.s3deploy.yml` file.
-Here's what I used to add long-term caching to static assets in my bucket:
+It also provides advanced configuration to fine tune response behavior on sets of files by route through a separate `.s3deploy.yml` file.
+Here's what I used to add long-term caching and gzipping for static assets in my bucket:

 ```yaml
 routes: